Apart from the odd security snafu, password manager LastPass serves well on Windows computers. Sadly, LastPass is

 One of the best ways to stay safe online is by using a different strong, hard-to-remember, difficult-to-crack password on each site.
 The phrase “hard-to-remember” offers a clue why people often fail to do this.

 LastPass gets around the problem by generating random, impossible-to-guess passwords at the drop of a hat, then remembering them all in a single database protected by a single master password.

-When you have the software installed, passwords auto-fill as you open web pages with LastPass installed, so you get an immediate productivity boost from moving directly to the important information.
+When you have the software installed, passwords auto-fill as you open web pages.
+You get an immediate productivity boost from moving directly to the important information.

 Seamless password security, up to a point

 Because LastPass stores your passwords online, you can get at them from anywhere.
 Moving from my desktop to a laptop is seamless.

 It works well on a Windows PC.
 I’ve been a happy user for over a year and was considering moving from the free version to the US$1 a month premium version so I could use the same database from my Android phone.
-At that price LastPass is a snip.
+At that price it is a snip.

 LastPass horrible on iPad

 The LastPass browser doesn’t integrate with the iPad operating system.
 So hitting a link from email, Twitter or any other application opens Safari rather than the LastPass browser.
 You need to manually cut and paste links between browsers to open pages this way – that’s just not acceptable.

 Worse, the browser is clunky-looking and, in my experience, prone to crashing without warning.
 LastPass has a lot of work to do if it wants to be taken seriously as an iPad password manager.